Our commitment to racial justice

 - education initiatives on racial justice issues and anti-racism in connection with the firm’s recognition of Juneteenth and the UK’s Black History Month.

 - a firm-wide talk by Tracy O'Brien from the Race Equality Group in the UK who discussed the silences and shortcomings in the way that Black British History has been portrayed, and what can be done to change this for the better.

 - local book club initiatives to discuss books purchased for employees around themes of black lives matter, racial justice, feminism, bias against women and what we can do to constantly improve our environment.

-Our work on racial justice is far from done, and there is a long way to go.
+Our work is far from done, and there is a long way to go.
 But with our collective commitment to diversity, equity and inclusion, we will continue to strive for improvement and work towards a more just world.